Blue-Eyed Grass

 New to native?

-Before lawns, before landscaping, before any of us—native plants were here.
-They’ve been feeding birds, bees, and butterflies for thousands of years, and they’ll make your yard come alive.
-They’re easier to care for, too.
+Before lawns and landscaping, native plants were here.
+They’ve fed birds, bees, and butterflies for thousands of years—and they’ll do the same in your yard.
+The best part?
+They’re easier to grow than you think.

-Is Blue-Eyed Grass a good choice for my yard?
+Is blue-eyed grass a good choice for my yard?

 • Yes if you want a low-growing plant